 Patients who are experiencing problems with gum disease will benefit from what we often refer to as a “deep cleaning,” or what's more scientifically called “scaling and root planing”.
-Our dental hygienists are very experienced in providing scaling and root planing for patients and will oftentimes provide patients with nitrous oxide to help them relax as they go through these procedures, also liberal use of a local anesthetic to make patients comfortable and to make the treatments painless as possible.
+Our dental hygienists are very experienced in providing scaling and root planing for patients and will oftentimes provide patients with (inaudible) to help them relax as they go through these procedures, also liberal use of a local anesthetic to make patients comfortable and to make the treatments painless as possible.

 - Common.
 Half of adults in the U.S. have some form of gum disease, according to the Centers for Disease Control and Prevention (CDC).

 - Not obvious in its earliest stages.
 There’s often no pain at first, though your gums may feel tender and bleed easily.
 You may not have any warning signs.
 So you may not consult us as soon as you should.

 - Progressive.
 In its early stages, called gingivitis, we can often treat gum disease with nothing more than a dental cleaning.
 But it can progress rapidly to a more serious stage called periodontitis.

 - Destructive.
 Gum disease is the leading cause of tooth loss in adults.

 As part of our gum disease treatment, we do have screening during every dental exam in our Plymouth, MI dentist office.
 If we find it, we treat it with a deep cleaning treatment.
 If you need more extensive treatment, we can refer you to a specialist.

 What Causes Gum Disease and How We Treat It